 The amount of the deduction is 50% of the LIC capital gain amount.
 The LIC capital gain amount will be shown separately on your dividend statement.

-You do not write the LIC capital gain amount at item 18 (or item 9 if you use the tax return for retirees).
+You do not write the LIC capital gain amount at item 18.

 EXAMPLE 20: LIC capital gains